slhck/slhck.github.io/publications.md

 ### Conference and Workshop Contributions

+* Singla, A., Fremerey, S., **Robitza, W.**, Lebreton, P., & Raake, A. (2017).
+Comparison of Subjective Quality Evaluation for HEVC Encoded Omnidirectional Videos at Different Bit-rates for UHD and FHD Resolution.
+In ACM Multimedia (ACMMM 2017), Thematic Workshops.
+Mountain View.
 * Asan, A., **Robitza, W.**, Mkwawa, I., Sun, L., Ifeachor, E., & Raake, A. (2017).
 Impact of Video Resolution Changes on QoE for Adaptive Video Streaming.
 In IEEE International Conference on Multimedia and Expo.
-Hong Kong. *(to be published)*
+Hong Kong.
 * **Robitza, W.** (2017).
 Towards Behavior-oriented Quality of Experience Assessment for Online Video Services.
 In ACM International Conference on Interactive Experiences for TV and Online Video (TVX 2017), Doctoral Consortium.
-Hilversum. *(to be published)*
+Hilversum.
 * Raake, A., Garcia, M.-N., **Robitza, W.**, List, P., Göring, S., & Feiten, B. (2017).
 A Bitstream-based, Scalable Video-Quality Model for HTTP Adaptive Streaming: ITU-T P.1203.1.
 In 9th International Conference on Quality of Multimedia Experience (QoMEX 2017).
 Erfurt.
 * **Robitza, W.**, Garcia, M.-N., & Raake, A. (2017).
 A Modular HTTP Adaptive Streaming QoE Model – Candidate for ITU-T P.1203 (“P.NATS”).
 In 9th International Conference on Quality of Multimedia Experience (QoMEX 2017).
 Erfurt.
 * Singla, A., Fremerey, S., **Robitza, W.**, & Raake, A. (2017).
 Measuring and Comparing QoE and Simulator Sickness of Omnidirectional Videos in Different Head Mounted Displays.
 In 9th International Conference on Quality of Multimedia Experience (QoMEX 2017).
 Erfurt.